Laura Fuentes

 • Eggs: give the brownies structure.

-• Vanilla extract: makes baked goods taste better!
+• Vanilla: makes baked goods taste better.

-• Vegetable oil: moistens the pumpkin mixture.
+• Vegetable oil: moistens the batter.

-• Cinnamon: belongs in any pumpkin treat.
+• Pumpkin spice or cinnamon: belongs in any pumpkin treat.
+If using cinnamon, you can add nutmeg.

 How to Make Pumpkin Brownies